 As it stands, there are more than 300 multiemployer plans across the country—including the Teamsters’ Central States Pension Fund—that are in danger of failing.
-The Joint Select Committee on Solvency of Multiemployer Pension Plans, co-chaired by Sen. Sherrod Brown (D-Ohio), needs to find a vehicle that will deliver for these hardworking Americans who are paying, or have paid, into the pension pool and have played by the rules all their lives.
+Congress needs to find a solution that will deliver for these hardworking Americans who are paying, or have paid, into the pension pool and have played by the rules all their lives.

 Workers and retirees aren’t asking for a handout; they just want what is rightfully theirs.
-We urge the Joint Committee to endorse this legislation that will make retirees whole.
-They’ve waited long enough.
+The Teamsters urge those on Capitol Hill to work together and pass a bipartisan solution that will make workers